LeoEgidi/pivmet/README.md

 - Pivotal initialization of the popular KMeans algorithm via MUS algorithm (Egidi et al. 2018b)

-See the vignette in the Vignettes folder for exploring how the package works!
+See the vignettes in the vignettes folder for exploring how the package works!